anoopkunchukuttan/geomm/README.md

 Code for learning multilingual embeddings using the method reported in:

-Pratik Jawanpuria, Arjun Balgovind, Anoop Kunchukuttan, Bamdev Mishra. _[Learning Multilingual Word Embeddings in Latent Metric Space: A Geometric Approach](https://arxiv.org/abs/1808.08773)_.
-Accepted in Transaction of the Association for Computational Linguistics (TACL), 2019.
+Pratik Jawanpuria, Arjun Balgovind, Anoop Kunchukuttan, Bamdev Mishra. _[Learning Multilingual Word Embeddings in Latent Metric Space: A Geometric Approach](https://www.mitpressjournals.org/doi/full/10.1162/tacl_a_00257)_.
+Transaction of the Association for Computational Linguistics (TACL), Volume 7, p.107-120, 2019.

 ## Environment Setup
 Do the following steps in order: